The Blue Sky Boys

-The Blue Sky Boys were an American country music duo consisting of the brothers Earl Bolick (November 16, 1919 – April 19, 1998) and Bill Bolick (October 28, 1917 – March 13, 2008), whose careers spanned over forty years.
+The Blue Sky Boys were an American country music duo consisting of the brothers Earl (November 16, 1919 – April 19, 1998) and Bill Bolick (October 28, 1917 – March 13, 2008), whose careers spanned over 40 years.

 Biography

 The brothers were born and raised in West Hickory, North Carolina, as the fourth and fifth siblings in a family of six children.
 Their parents, who were deeply religious and belonged to the First Church of God, taught them to sing hymns and gospel music.
-A neighbour taught Bill how to play guitar and banjo while Earl on the other hand learned to play mandolin and guitar.
-Eventually, they decided to switch instruments and Bill chose the mandolin while Earl concentrated on the guitar.
-They made their radio debut in 1935 at local radio station WWNC in Asheville, North Carolina as part of the "Crazy Hickory Nuts".
-Sponsored by the "J. F. Goodson Coffee Company and together with Homer Sherrill of the "Crazy Hickory Nuts" they formed the "Good Coffee Boys" in the late 1935.
-Six months later, in June 1936, the Bolick brothers moved to Atlanta, Georgia to perform at radio station WGST.
-Because they were sponsored by the "Crazy Water Crystal", they had to perform using the name "(Crazy) Blue Ridge Hillbillies".
+A neighbor taught Bill how to play guitar and banjo while Earl learned to play mandolin and guitar.
+Eventually, they decided to switch instruments, and Bill chose the mandolin, while Earl concentrated on the guitar.
+They made their radio debut in 1935 at local radio station WWNC in Asheville, North Carolina, as part of the Crazy Hickory Nuts.
+Sponsored by the J. F. Goodson Coffee Company and together with Homer Sherrill of the Crazy Hickory Nuts, they formed the Good Coffee Boys in the late 1935.
+Six months later, in June 1936, the Bolick brothers moved to Atlanta, Georgia, to perform at radio station WGST.
+Because they were sponsored by the Crazy Water Crystal, they had to perform using the name (Crazy) Blue Ridge Hillbillies.

 In Atlanta, the Bolick brothers went to RCA Records for an audition.
-At first, Eli Oberstein, the A & R man, was reluctant to hear the brothers sing, accusing them of copying the Monroe Brothers.
-He changed his mind when he heard them sing and immediately signed them to a recording contract.
+At first, Eli Oberstein, the artists and repertoire man, was reluctant to hear the brothers sing, believing them to be copying the Monroe Brothers.
+He changed his mind when he heard them sing, and immediately signed them to a recording contract.
 A discussion arose concerning what they should call themselves.
-Since they couldn't use the previous name "the Blue Ridge Hillbillies" - it had been taken by Homer Sherrill when the brothers left WGST - they decided to use "Blue Sky Boys" as their name.
-Their choice of name came from the nickname of western North Carolina: "Land of the Blue Sky".
+Since they could not use the previous name the Blue Ridge Hillbillies - it had been taken by Homer Sherrill when the brothers left WGST - they decided to use Blue Sky Boys as their name.
+Their choice of name came from the nickname of western North Carolina: Land of the Blue Sky.